currybetdotnet iPlayer archive

 Using the BBC iPlayer outside of the UK

-Sorry - this article doesn't explain how to use the iPlayer from outside the UK, it is about what happens when the BBC thinks you are outside the UK.
-There are, though, some suggestions in the comments for overseas users.
+This article doesn't explain how to use the iPlayer from outside the UK, it is about what happened in 2007 when the iPlayer was first launched and the BBC thought you were outside the UK.
+An official international version of the BBC iPlayer is now available.
 I was hoping this week to be able to write a piece about how the BBC's iPlayer beta performed when I took it out of the country on my laptop.
-I was all geared up for it, and had defined...
+I was all geared...

 Why doesn't the BBC iPlayer system tray icon use native Windows UI elements?